 - Language tutoring – if you’re a native speaker and you have relevant qualifications, then Singapore’s melting pot can be the perfect place to share language skills.

-What is a good expat salary in Singapore?
+What is a good expat salary for living in Singapore?

 Expats with a few years’ experience in a professional occupation can expect to earn a good wage in Singapore.